aeon0/d4lf/README.md

 - Font size can be small or medium in the Gameplay Settings
 - Game Language must be English
+- The tool does not play well with HDR as it makes everything super bright
+- The advanced item comparison feature might cause incorrect classifications

 ### Run